2025 Chiropractic Care Satisfaction Study

 Demographic Breakdown: Participants were distributed across four age groups.
 Respondents aged 18-29 comprised 15.09% of the sample, while 30-44-year-olds accounted for the largest group at 32.33%.
 Individuals aged 45-60 represented 29.74%, and those over 60 made up 22.84%.
 The sample included a higher proportion of female respondents at 60.78%, with male participants comprising 39.22%.
 The geographic distribution of respondents spanned nine major U.S. regions.
 The South Atlantic had the highest representation at 20.44%, followed by the Pacific region at 18.22%.
 Other notable regions included the East North Central (14.22%) and West South Central (14.67%).
 The Middle Atlantic accounted for 11.11%, while East South Central represented 8.89%.
 Smaller proportions were seen in the Mountain region (5.78%), West North Central (4.00%), and New England (2.67%).

-About Better Buyer: Through its unique content—articles, buying guides, company ratings, business reviews, and consumer news shows—Better Buyer helps people make better purchasing decisions while promoting companies striving to provide customer service excellence.
-Better Buyer offers expert digital marketing services to companies pursuing transformational growth.
+About Better Buyer: Backed by real consumer feedback, Better Buyer's ratings, reviews, studies, and videos help people make better purchasing decisions while highlighting companies striving to provide customer service excellence.
 Better Buyer is a division of RivalMind, LLC.

 Advertising/Promotional Rules: Charts and graphs extracted from this study for use by the media must be accompanied by a statement identifying Better Buyer as the publisher and the study from which it originated as the source.
 Rankings are based on numerical scores, and not necessarily on statistical significance.
 No advertising or other promotional use can be made of the information in Better Buyer press releases or survey results without the express prior written consent of Better Buyer.